Frequently Asked Questions

 The smaller, wider footprint of Drift boards gives them unique advantages over skis, such as maneuverability in trees, quick turns up hill, scrambling straight up steep sections, etc. They also have a dual-position heel riser so they kill it when things get steep.

 Drift boards an excellent companion for powder surfing.

 What are the downsides compared to split boards?

-If the terrain is steep and icy enough, Drift boards can reach their limit a bit before skis do.
+If the terrain is steep and icy enough, Drift boards can reach their limit a bit before skis do because the shorter board maintains less skin contact with the snow.
 But we do make a crampon that can be quickly installed for those rare moments.
 We have yet to be forced to turn back before our friends on skis or splits.

 On hard, icy traverses, the wide board, minimal binding, and lack of metal edges can make it harder to hold an edge.
 Again in these situations, it's best to throw on the crampon and just climb the hill.